Our All-Star Guide on How to Create an Email Marketing Campaign

 Whether it's to click a link to a blog post, respond to a survey, or follow you on social media; pick one call to action and make it very clear what you want your readers to do.
 If you fail to put a call to action in your email, your subscribers may not know exactly what to do with the information you've just given them.

-Make it easy for them to take the next step.
+It’s all about making it easy for them to take the next step.

 Common Email Marketing Mistakes and What to do About Them